jpetazzo/stevedore/README.md

 not the output of the build step themselves.
 If you want to see the full output of a build, you can use `stevedore log`.

+Also, you will notice that `stevedore edit` does not show you all the build steps: the Dockerfile is split between two parts, a `pre` and a `post` part; the `pre` part is the one you can customize, and the `post` part contains all the stuff needed by Stevedore to operate.
+Both parts are concatenated before Docker builds the container.
+Normally, you won't need to edit the `post` part; but if you want to do it anyway, it is in `~/.stevedore/<env_name>/Dockerfile.post`.

 ## Automatic sudo history